bearworks/Unity-Atmosphere-with-multiple-Scattering/README.md

-# MultiScattering Atmosphere
+# Unity MultiScattering Atmosphere

 Forked from SlightlyMad/AtmosphericScattering to Unity2019.4 (Built-in Pipeline)

-Since the original repository only has single scattering, this repository considers multiple scattering.
+Since the original repository only has single scattering, this demo project considers multiple scattering.

-Render the atmosphere using approximate multiple scattering methods (MultiScattLUT)
+Render the atmosphere using approximate multiple scattering methods (MultiScattLUT) as UE4 done.

-Reference：

-sebh/UnrealEngineSkyAtmosphere

 ![](./Image/0.png)
 <p align="center">MultiScatterFactor = 0</p>